-Since we announced stock repurchase programs in 2016 and 2017, we have used a significant amount of cash to repurchase shares of common stock of our company.
+Our Board of Directors has historically authorized stock repurchase programs and, pursuant to these authoriations, we have used a significant amount of cash to repurchase shares of common stock of our company.
 Historically, we have opportunistically repurchased additional shares of common stock from time to time at prices that we believe are attractive.
 While our stock repurchase program has expired, should our Board of Directors authorize another stock repurchase program, there can be no assurance that we will be able to repurchase shares on favorable terms or, if we do repurchase shares, that such repurchases will increase shareholder value.
 Additionally, if we use a significant portion of our capital to repurchase shares, our financial flexibility will be reduced, and we may not be able to execute on other strategic initiatives or tolerate periods of operating losses.
 If we repurchase shares on unfavorable terms or if our use of capital to repurchase shares inhibits our ability to pursue other strategic initiatives or tolerate periods of operating losses, it could have a material adverse effect on our stock price and our business.